Without debate, without criticism no administration and no country can succeed and no republic can survive.

-The U.S. Department of Veterans Affairs (VA) states that about 12% of the adult homeless population are veterans the majority are single; live in urban areas; and suffer from mental illness, alcohol and/or substance abuse, or co-occurring disorders.
+The U.S. Department of Veterans Affairs (VA) states that about 12% of the adult homeless population are veterans.
+The majority are single, live in urban areas, and suffer from mental illness, alcohol and substance abuse, or co-occurring disorders.

 Almost 700,000 veterans currently have some degree of officially recognized disability as a result of the wars in Iraq and Afghanistan.
-A July 2010 report found that child abuse in Army families was been three times higher in homes from which a parent was deployed, for example.
+A July 2010 report found that child abuse in Army families was three times higher in homes from which a parent was deployed, for example.
 From 2001 through 2011, alcohol use associated with physical domestic violence in Army families increased by 54%, and with child abuse by 40%.
-This trend may be associated with research linking increased alcohol consumption with partner aggression among veterans suffering from combat-related wounds, injuries and illnesses.
+This trend may be related to research linking increased alcohol consumption with partner aggression among veterans suffering from combat-related wounds, injuries, and illnesses.

-So this year don’t just wave the flag and talk the talk.
-This year on this Memorial Day make a commitment to:
+So this year, don’t just wave the flag and talk the talk.
+This year on this Memorial Day, commit to:

 Volunteer at the local VA hospital:

-Do whatever it is you can do no matter how small you may think it is to make the lives of those who served this country and their families a little easier.
+Please do whatever you can do, no matter how small you may think it is, to make the lives of those who served this country and their families a little easier.

 Remember, the battle doesn’t end when they come home for those who serve and their families.
 Sadly, it’s just beginning; let’s help make it easier for them.